Introduction to quantum groups: 13c. Generation questions

-(2) The quantum groups $O_N^+,U_N^+$ are uniform, and a quite technical computation, from \cite{bcf}, \cite{bcv}, \cite{ch1}, \cite{ch2}, shows that the generation conditions from Theorem 13.20 are satisfied for $O_N^+$.
-Thus we obtain $O_N^+=<O_N,T_N^+>$, and from this we can deduce via the results in \cite{bc+} that we have $U_N^+=<U_N,T_N^+>$, which implies $U_N^+=<U_N,\mathbb T_N^+>$.
-See \cite{ch2}.
+(2) The quantum groups $O_N^+,U_N^+$ are uniform, and a quite technical computation, from Chirvasitu et al. \cite{bcf}, \cite{chi}, shows that the generation conditions from Theorem 13.20 are satisfied for $O_N^+$.
+Thus we obtain the following generation formula: